souzacarvalh/ice-vault/README.md

-# Ice Vault
+# IceVault

-Welcome to Icefire Vault
+Welcome to IceVault

-Ice Vault is a place where you can keep your sensitive infomation secure and safe.
+The IceVault is a place where you can keep your sensitive infomation secure and safe.